Joshua-Palamuttam/RevEngD/README.md

    * **ControlFlowGraph** - Shows how to get the statements inside a method and search for specific method calls from within the method.
    * **PointerAnalysis** - Shows how to resolve dynamic dispatch target(s) of a method call statically using pointer analysis.
    * **PlantUMLGenerator** - Shows how to generate PNG or other format output from a sample PlantUML code programmatically.
+   * **ExtractGnericsInfo** - Shows how to parse bytecode signature in fields and methods to extract generics-related information, such as extracting String from List<String>.
    * **ExamplesDriver** - Implements REPL to drive the above four examples from command prompt.
 3. [Fixtures](/src/main/java/csse374/revengd/examples/fixtures) - Contains a sample calculator application for running test and examples.